 Program and graduation requirements:

-- Complete 15 credits in coursework towards the certificate with a minimum GPA of 2.0 and no grade lower than C (see MHC’s Academic Calendar for course list)
+- Complete six credits in coursework towards the certificate with a minimum GPA of 2.0 and no grade lower than C- (see MHC’s Academic Calendar for course list).

 - Complete intercultural development training and a documented intercultural or study abroad experience, facilitated by MHC International Education, to include:

-- Intercultural development training of three hours or more (offered by International Education)
+- Intercultural development training program, offered by International Education

 - Study abroad experience of two weeks or more or